 Did you know?
 For a time Russ Manning would write and draw the Tarzan and Star Wars Comic Strips.

-Page In December of 1962 Iron Man made his debut in Tales of Suspense #39.
+In December of 1962 Iron Man made his debut in Tales of Suspense #39.
 In this issue we meet Tony Stark, a brilliant inventor of technology.
 He's in Vietnam testing some new weapons he invented to help the war effort there when he is ambushed by the Vietcong.
 As a result of the fight Tony's heart catches shrapnel and has a limited time to live.
 The Vietnamese warlord (Wong Chu) that is responsible for the attack captures Tony and forces him to invent weapons for him.
 Tony instead invents an Iron Man armor that will both keep his heart working and allows him to overpower Wong Chu.
 This character was created by Stan Lee and Jack Kirby, but his first story was not drawn by Kirby.
 Artist Don Heck drew the first story (and created the look of Tony Stark and his supporting characters) and Stan's brother Larry Lieber wrote the script.

 The Iron Man original bulky gray armor would soon change to a more popular, sleeker design created by Steve Ditko and given Red and Gold colors.
 The armor regularly gets modified and redesigned on a regular basis but it usually keeps the red and gold colors with the circle in the chest.
 In 1968 Iron Man would move from Tales of Suspense to his own book.
 The early issues has Iron Man fighting super powered villains from Communist countries and the like.

 Sgt.
 Fury was also known as Nick Fury.
 His Howling Commandos was diverse and multi ethnic group consisting of: "Dum Dum" Dugan (Irish), Gabriel Jones (African American), Dino Manelli (Italian), Izzy Cohen (Jewish), "Reb" Ralston (easy going Kentucky native), "Junior" Juniper (College Educated Ivy League man).
 "Junior" would be killed in issue #4 and was replaced with Percival "Pinky" Pinkerton (British).
 40 years later Stan Lee said he considered "Pinky" to be gay, but his sexuality was never discussed in the comic.
 Nick Fury was a gruff, cigar chomping American.
+Jack Kirby also smoked cigars.
 Within the issue they would sometimes feature the WWII Captain America and even show a younger, pre super powered Reed Richards from Fantastic Four.

 Artist John Severin also tells a story that before Jack Kirby began working for Marvel in the 50s he had approached him about a comic strip submission.
 It was about "a tough, cigar chomping sergeant with a squad of oddball GIs" fighting in Europe during World War II.
 John had turned him down but he believes Jack used those ideas in creating this title.
-Nick Fury and "Dum Dum" Dugan would soon be brought into the then present day Marvel Universe as a high tech, James Bond like Spy.
+Nick Fury and "Dum Dum" Dugan would soon be brought into the then present day Marvel Universe as a high tech, James Bond like spy.
 More on that later.

-Page DC would use one of their Weird/Suspense titles for a Superhero team.
+DC would use one of their Weird/Suspense titles for a Superhero team.
 In My Great Adventure #80 (April 1963) The Doom Patrol made their debut.
 DC had wanted a superhero team that would appeal to the readers enjoying the weird stories.
 Writers Arnold Drake, Bob Haney and artist Bruno Premiani provided them with one.
 The Doom Patrol would gain a cult following because it was one of the strangest superhero teams ever and a pretty radical departure from standard DC heroes.
 The team was lead by an intellectual in a wheelchair called The Chief.
 The heroes consisted of Elasti-Woman, Negative Man and Robotman.
 Elastic-Woman was an actress who's career was ruined by her shape shifting ability.
 Negative Man was a pilot that was now radioactive and wrapped up like a mummy to protect those around him.
 Robotman was an race car driver that got into a horrible accident, but they managed to save his brain and it was put inside a robot.
 Other strange characters would join the team in time.

 Many parallels can be drawn between this team and the Fantastic Four and later Marvel's X-men which debuted 3 months later.
 My Greatest Adventure would be renamed The Doom Patrol with issue #86 (January 1964).
 The series "end" with issue #121 (July 1968).
 Much to everybody's surprise DC and the creative team decided to kill the team with the last issue.
 Then 4 years later issue #122 to #124 would appear on the newsstands, but the stories were reprints.
 Due to it's cult following DC would try to bring it back several times.
 The most notable these revival was a run written by Grant Morrison, who developed an fan following by cranking up the strange factor by 10.
-Some heroes from the original Doom Patrol (Beast Boy and Robot Man in particular) run still continue in other DC titles.
+Some heroes from the original Doom Patrol run (Beast Boy and Robot Man in particular) still continue in other DC titles.

-Page Also in April of 1963 Dr. Strange would make his first appearance in Strange tales #110.
+Also in April of 1963 Dr. Strange would make his first appearance in Strange tales #110.
 This Marvel character was created by Stan Lee and Steve Ditko, but Stan acknowledged it "t'was Steve's idea" when he wrote to Jerry Bails just prior to the character's debut.
 Dr. Strange was different than most Marvel heroes.
 He was a master of the mystical arts and he fought villains by using spells.
 Stan Lee would come up with all sorts of wacky phrases like "By the Hosts of the Hoary Hoggoth!"
 "By the power of the Dread Dormammu" and "By the omnipotent Oshtur!"
 Steve Ditko would draw these fantastic psychedelic dimensions that defied the physical laws of nature.
 Eventually Dr. Strange would take over the series and the title would be renamed to Doctor Strange with issue #169 (June 1968).
 The title would end with issue #183.
 Dr. Strange would be brought back several times, both in solo books and within Superhero teams.
 He also pops up in random titles all round the Marvel Universe, usually helping the heroes with some supernatural situation.

-Page DC continued to bring back their Golden Age Superheroes.
+DC continued to bring back their Golden Age Superheroes.
 In Justice League of America #21 (June 1963) the premier superhero team of the 1940, the Justice Society of America reappeared.
 They would make more appearances and eventually get their own series.
 The heroes were generally older than the standard hero, (the ages of Superman, Batman and Wonder Woman are typically ignored because of the inconsistency) and sometimes the mantle would be passed down to a younger hero (sometimes a relative) to fill their place on the team.

-Page July of 1963 two new superhero teams appeared from Marvel Comics.
+July of 1963 two new superhero teams appeared from Marvel Comics.
 The first I'll write about is The X-men.
 It featured teenagers that were "mutants," the next step in human evolution.
 They were shunned by society scared that they were being replaced.
 Not helping matters was that the mutants would discover their powers usually during their teenage years while undergoing some dramatic (or traumatic) experience.
 New to the powers they would not know how to control it causing all sorts of destruction around them.
 The team would be lead by a wheelchair bound Professor Xavier.
 He wanted mutants and normal humans to live together peacefully.
 Their main enemy was Magneto who wanted mutants to fight back against humans, recognize themselves as superior beings and forcefully take over the world.
 Over the years people would draw parallels between the X-men and civil rights movements of both African Americans and the LGBTQ+ movements.
 The other X-Men were Cyclops (who had a powerful eye beam) Marvel Girl (limited psychic and telekinetic powers), Angel (had wings and could fly), Iceman (had ice/cold powers) and Beast (strong and athletic).
 The comic did well for a while but with issue 67 it began reprinting earlier stories.

-Page The other superhero team to debut this month was the Avengers.
+The other superhero team to debut this month was the Avengers.
 This group was like the Justice League of America for Marvel Comics as it featured many of their already established heroes.
 The original line up included Thor, Iron Man, Wasp, Ant Man (Hank Pym) and the Hulk.
 By the 2nd issue Hulk would leave the team and would end up fighting them along side Namor the Sub-Mariner.
 In the 4th issue they discovered a frozen Captain America in a block of ice at the bottom of the ocean.
 They thawed him out and he would join the team.
 Soon he would end up being the team leader.
 The Avengers have gone through many, many roster changes with a wide variety of heroes joining the team at one time or another.
 But the "big 3" of the group is Thor, Iron Man and Captain America and usually at least one of them is on it.

-Page In February of 1964 Marvel started another long lasting superhero title.
+In February of 1964 Marvel started another long lasting superhero title.
 This one called Daredevil who was a blind man but with heightened senses and a special "radar" sense that let him know where things were around him at all times.
 Daredevil was Matt Murdock, as a young boy his father (Battling Murdock) strongly encouraged him to study hard and do well in school.
 He made a promise to his deceased wife that Matt would become somebody smart and not like him.
 Matt's father was an over the hill boxer on his way down with no other skills.
 While Matt yearned to wrestle and play sports with the other kids, he instead listened to his father and studied.
 The other kids would call him "Daredevil" as a joke.

 Out for a walk, Matt Murdock saw a truck about to run over an old blind/deaf man.
 Heroically he rushed out into traffic and pushed the man out of harms way.
 The truck, as it was speeding through traffic dropped one of the barrels in the back, splashing out toxic waste into Matt Murdocks eyes.
 He became blind but received his powers via the radiation and would train himself to use them.
 Meanwhile Battling Murdock began to win many of his fights, and become a major contender again.
 Then he discovered his promoter was fixing them, paying his opponents to dive and now wanted him to dive.
 Matt was at the fight, watching it when his father decided he wasn't going to dive and fight to win.
 And win he did, but the promoter didn't like that and quickly had him killed.